 Key figures in the early days of the organisation include Denys Wheatley, who was the first Chairman of Inverurie Music.
 Denys devised the group’s name and logo, and has provided support by sponsoring the website through his company BioMedES Ltd.

 John Hearne (Composer and Choirmaster) took over from Denys as Chair, and continued in this role for many years, providing enthusiastic leadership and well-informed musical direction.

-Sylvia Munro, also a founder member, has held the offices of treasurer and secretary.
+Sylvia Munro, also a founder member, has held the offices of treasurer and secretary, and since 2018 has been chairperson.
 She has played a major role in ensuring that the group has progressed from strength to strength.

 These individuals have been instrumental in the success and longevity of Inverurie Music.
 Other key people from the early days include Lady Barbara Grant, Haworth Hodgkinson, Mike Radcliffe, Lessel Rennie, Pete Stock and Gillian Watt.

 Inverurie Music became a Scottish Charitable Incorporated Organisation in April 2014.
-The Charity Trustees are John Hearne, Sylvia Munro, Alistair Massey, Ian Clark and Margaret Bremner.
+The Charity Trustees are John Hearne, Sylvia Munro, Alistair Massey (archivist), Ian Clark (current treasurer) and Margaret Bremner (current secretary).